Marist College Participant Pool

 Your paper must be the product of your own original thinking and must be written completely in your own words.
 If the article you choose contains more than one study you need only write about one of the studies, but indicate which one.

 Your paper and a copy of the full-text journal article must be turned in to both your Introductory Psychology professor and Dr. Levering (her mailbox is in the Social and Behavioral Sciences mailroom, 3rd floor of Dyson Center).

 Alternative assignments are due at 5 P.M. on the Friday of week 15, no exceptions.

-Questions about the participant pool should be sent to the pool administrator (email@example.com).
+Questions about the participant pool should be sent to Dr. Levering (email@example.com).

 If you are faculty member in the Psychology Department or an advanced psychology student who is doing research for academic credit for an honors project, and you would like to access the participant pool, please read all of the following carefully.

 We are using the Sona system to manage the participant pool.
 This is done entirely online.
 In this system, people who conduct research are either researchers (usually students) or principal investigators (PIs; faculty members).
 The way the system is set up, all studies need a PI and at least one researcher.
-Both researchers and PIs can create and edit studies through Sona.
+Both researchers and PIs can create and edit studies and assign credit through Sona.

 Access to the participant pool

-Access to the participant pool is limited to Marist College Psychology Department faculty, honors students doing supervised senior projects, and students doing for-credit supervised research (PSYC485).
+Access to the participant pool is limited to Marist College Psychology Department faculty, honors students doing supervised senior projects, and students doing for-credit supervised research in psychology (PSYC485).

 If you wish to access the Marist College Participant Pool, your work must first be approved by the Marist College Institutional Review Board (IRB).
 In your IRB application, you should indicate the information that prospective participants will see when they view your study on the Sona system.
 A template you can fill out to provide the relevant information to the IRB is here.

-Following IRB approval, researchers or PIs who wish to access the pool should contact the pool administrator to request an account, at firstname.lastname@example.org.
+Following IRB approval, researchers or PIs who wish to access the pool should contact Dr. Levering to request an account, at firstname.lastname@example.org.
 Note that full-time faculty already have accounts.
 All others: in your request email, you MUST include your first and last name and your Marist email address.
-When your account is approved, your Marist email address will be emailed with your login information, including a temporary password.
-The first time you login to Sona with this information, update your information (change your initial password and specify a different email address if there's one you use more often).
+When your account is approved, your Marist email address will be emailed with your login information, including a password.
+Update your information the first time you login to Sona (change your initial password and specify a different email address if there’s one you use more often).